 Having been an English language journalist all his career, Nalaka took up a new challenge in 2011 when he started writing a weekly Sinhala language column on science, development and media issues for Ravaya independent Sunday newspaper in Sri Lanka.
 Now in its sixth year, the column is highly regarded for its informed opinions and critiques on a broad range of socio-political, cultural and technological topics.
 The column won Nalaka a literary award in 2013 as Columnist of the Year.

 In early 2015, Nalaka became involved in a multistakeholder process for media sector reforms in Sri Lanka.
 He was chief editor of Rebuilding Public Trust – An assessment of the media industry and profession in Sri Lanka, released in May 2016.
-He is now a member of the (voluntary) Right to Information (RTI) Advisory Task Force at the Ministry of Mass Media.
+From February to September 2016, Nalaka served as a member and secretary of the (voluntary) Right to Information (RTI) Advisory Task Force at the Ministry of Mass Media.
+He remains a critical cheerleader of Sri Lanka’s new RTI Law adopted in mid-2016.

 Part of Nalaka’s time is devoted to non-profit entity governance and capacity building.
 Nalaka serves on the Board of Management of Panos South Asia, a regional non-profit committed to nurturing public interest journalism.
 From 2005 to 2015, he served as a trustee (and later Vice Chair) of the Science and Development Network (SciDev.Net) anchored in London, UK, which is now the world’s leading source of authoritative news, views and analysis about science and technology for global development.
 He was a founder trustee (2011-13) of the Ray Wijewardene Charitable Trust that promotes a culture of innovation in Sri Lanka.
 He is a member of the International Advisory Council of the Arthur C Clarke Foundation in the United States.